JohnMasen/NodeMCU-WindowsIoT-AllJoyn/README.md

 # NodeMCU-WindowsIoT-AllJoyn

-a lightweight framework to create and bind your NodeMCU based device to AllJoyn network
+This is a lightweight framework to connect NodeMCU based device to your AllJoyn network. it uses Windows IoT as device bridge to route the MQTT message between NodeMCU device and Alljoyn network